 - Risk of an allergic reaction: For those with allergies or other sensitivities, a melatonin supplement, particularly the additives, could cause an allergic reaction.

-- Unsafe for pregnant women: Medical research on the effects of melatonin supplements are still new, and there is not enough evidence to suggest that it is safe for pregnant or nursing women.
+- Safety not established in pregnancy: Medical research on the effects of melatonin supplements are still new, and there is not enough evidence to suggest that it is safe for pregnant or nursing women.

-- Unsafe for older people: Early research shows that melatonin stays active in older people longer than in younger people.
+- Precaution in older people advised: Early research shows that melatonin stays active in older people longer than in younger people.
 Taking melatonin before bed could lead to daytime sleepiness for older individuals.
 There is also some evidence that suggests melatonin supplementation could be harmful to those with dementia.

-- Unsafe for young children: Although there is very little evidence on the effects of melatonin specifically on children, some experts believe that melatonin supplements can impact natural hormone development, which, in turn, impacts puberty and growth.
+- Long term safety lacking: Although there is very little evidence on the effects of melatonin specifically on children, some experts believe that melatonin supplements can impact natural hormone development, which, in turn, impacts puberty and growth.

 - May contain dangerous additives: Because regulations on dietary supplements are not as strict, they may contain other additives that could interfere with sleep and lead to unwanted side effects.